Cat5e vs. Cat6: What's the Difference?

 Picking the right Ethernet cable for your home or business network is important.
 Not only do cable type and category affect speed and overall performance, but they can have a drastic effect on the quality of your connection.
 While wireless networks are far more prone to interference than wired ones, the wrong sorts of cables can lead to a connection that is far from optimal in every sense.

 Two of the most popular Ethernet cables are Cat5e and Cat6, but which is better?
+The actual difference between Category 5e and Category 6 cables lies in their design and performance.
+Cat6 cables are designed to reduce noise and handle higher data rates, making them more suitable for modern networking needs.
 This isn’t always an easy question to answer, as every potential cable buyer’s needs are different.
 Are you working within a strict budget?
 Do you need to hit specific performance targets for your network?
 How important is shielding, in all its various forms?
-Do you need your cables color-coded a specific way?
+Do you need your cables color-coded in a specific way?
 How future-proofed do you need them to be?

 While that’s a lot of questions, don’t fret, you don’t need to answer them all now.
 But consider them as you learn about the Cat 5e vs. Cat6 debate.
 Costs are roughly comparable between the two Ethernet cable types, and though both can feature shielding, one has broader and grander options for protecting your network connection quality than the other.
 They’re both viable candidates.
 But one will be better suited for your needs than the other.